-We are a multidisciplinary research group composed of basic scientists and clinical researchers with the common aim to apply knowledge of basic stem cell biology to advance our understanding of human disease.
+We are a multidisciplinary research group composed of basic scientists and clinical researchers with the common aim to apply knowledge of basic stem cell biology to advance our understanding of brain tumours.

-We study epigenetic mechanisms regulating the biology of normal and neoplastic stem cells.
-We are investigating the role of deregulated self-renewal mechanisms in initiation and progression of brain tumours.
-Moreover, we are interested in assessing how fine tuning of the expression of chromatin modifiers, such as the PcG genes, can be exploited to enhance the regenerative function of stem cells in developmental and adult diseases..
+We study epigenetic mechanisms regulating the biology of normal and neoplastic stem cells, in particular we are investigating the role of deregulated self-renewal mechanisms in initiation and progression of brain tumours.

-In MRC-funded studies, the Marino group is studying the role of chromatin regulation, particularly through the Polycomb group (PcG) genes, in the development of medulloblastoma, the most common malignant brain tumour in children.
+In MB, the Marino group is studying the role of chromatin modifiers, such as the Polycomb group (PcG) genes, in the development of the tumour and how these genes can be targeted therapeutically in the tumour cells without affecting the normal cells at a crucial stage of brain development in children.

-Current projects in the lab are funded by Brain Tumour Research, MRC, Barts and The London Charity and NIHR.
+Current projects in the lab are funded by Brain Tumour Research, Cancer Research UK, Barts Charity and NIHR.

 Prof Marino is pleased to consider applications from prospective PhD students.